Cessation of Practice Plan and Follow Up

 Resigned members are no longer members of the Law Society.
 If you have resigned, and later want to return to active practice, you will be treated as a new applicant for membership.
 You may be required to complete certain activities, such as completing the bar examination, or engaging in a period of articles, as a precondition to your re-admission.

-If you are a sole practitioner, and you retire, or otherwise terminate your practice, you are required to provide the Law Society with a final Law Firm Self-Report, which is completed by you (and your accountant, if you have a trust account).
+If you are are in private practice in the NWT, and you retire, or otherwise terminate your practice, you are required to provide the Law Society with a final Law Firm Self-Report, which is completed by you (and your accountant, if you have a trust account).
 The Self-Report must cover the period up to the last date you practiced law.

 We encourage you to talk to the Law Society prior to the date you intend to retire about completing your Self-Report.

 A couple of factors that you should be aware of in considering the date of your retirement: